adriancchase/omega/docs/milestone2.md

     POST post/new

 Creates a new post.
-The request body must conform to the Post object schema, minus the 'id' field which will be automatically generated.
+The request body must conform to the Post object schema, minus the 'id' and 'timestamp' fields which will be automatically generated.

     GET post/{id}